7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 Includes water, soda, chips, cheese platter.
 BYOB and picnic welcome.
 Passengers can help hoist sails and take turns at the wheel.

-Mad Max Catamaran (25 Dock St, Edgartown) — 60-foot catamaran, up to 49 passengers.
-Public sails daily at 2 PM and 6 PM (sunset). ~$60–$65/person — the most affordable shared sunset sail.
+Mad Max Catamaran (25 Dock St, Edgartown): 60-foot catamaran, up to 49 passengers.
+Public sails daily at 2 PM and 6 PM (sunset). ~$60–$65/person, the most affordable shared sunset sail.
 BYOB/BYOF.

-Sail the Vineyard (S/V Phoenix) (VH, 508-493-8767) — Ranked #1 on TripAdvisor for 6 consecutive years.
-Public Sunset Sail Mon & Thu, 2 hrs, $200/person (21+, 4-guest min).
+Sail the Vineyard (S/V Phoenix) (VH, 508-493-8767): Ranked #1 on TripAdvisor for 6 consecutive years.
+Public Sunset Sail Mon and Thu, 2 hrs, $200/person (21+, 4-guest min).
 Private 2-hour sunset: $700 (up to 6).

-Catboat Charters (1 Dock Street, Edgartown, 508-524-6903) — Private only (up to 6 guests) on restored antique catboats "Dolphin" (1893) and "Tigress" (1927).
-Pure sailing — no motor.
+Catboat Charters (1 Dock Street, Edgartown, 508-524-6903): Private only (up to 6 guests) on restored antique catboats "Dolphin" (1893) and "Tigress" (1927).
+Pure sailing: no motor.

-Hidden Gems for a Week-Long Visitor
+Local Favorites for a Week-Long Visitor

-• Waskosim's Rock Reservation — MV Land Bank, 185 acres.
+• Waskosim's Rock Reservation: MV Land Bank, 185 acres.
 A 14-foot glacial erratic dramatically split in two, dragged by glaciers ~15,000 years ago.
 Marked the 1600s boundary between English and Wampanoag lands.
 2.2-mile loop, easy, ~45 min.
 Free.

-• Polly Hill Arboretum (809 State Road, West Tisbury) — 70-acre garden developed by Polly Hill (1907–2007) since 1958.
+• Polly Hill Arboretum (809 State Road, West Tisbury): 70-acre garden developed by Polly Hill (1907–2007) since 1958.
 2,000+ species. $5 admission (free under 12).
 Grounds sunrise to sunset year-round.

-• Felix Neck Wildlife Sanctuary (Mass Audubon, Edgartown) — 194 acres, 4 miles of trails.
+• Felix Neck Wildlife Sanctuary (Mass Audubon, Edgartown): 194 acres, 4 miles of trails.
 1-mile Universal Access trail.
 Observation deck. $5–$7 non-members.

-• Lobsterville Beach (Aquinnah) — Two-mile north shore beach.
+• Lobsterville Beach (Aquinnah): Two-mile north shore beach.
 Parking extremely limited on Lobsterville Road; access via Menemsha.

-• Inkwell Beach at twilight (OB) — Free.
+• Inkwell Beach at twilight (OB): Free.
 Historic gathering place for African American vacationers since the 1890s.
 West-facing twilight light.
 Part of the island's free heritage.

 Nomans Land (What You Can See)

 Nomans Land is a 628-acre uninhabited island 3 miles southwest of MV.
-Access strictly prohibited — National Wildlife Refuge with unexploded ordnance from 1954–1996 Navy bombing range.
-In 1602, Bartholomew Gosnold originally named THIS island "Martha's Vineyard" — the name later transferred to the larger island.
+Access strictly prohibited: National Wildlife Refuge with unexploded ordnance from 1954–1996 Navy bombing range.
+In 1602, Bartholomew Gosnold originally named THIS island "Martha's Vineyard"; the name later transferred to the larger island.

-Viewpoints from MV: Visible from Aquinnah/Gay Head Cliffs — a low, flat island on the horizon.
+Viewpoints from MV: Visible from Aquinnah/Gay Head Cliffs, a low, flat island on the horizon.
 Also from Squibnocket and Lobsterville Beaches.
-Surrounding waters are legendary sport fishing grounds — charter with Captain Buddy Vanderhoop (Wampanoag tribal member) from Menemsha for striped bass, bluefish, bonito, tuna, sharks.
+Surrounding waters are legendary sport fishing grounds; charter with Captain Buddy Vanderhoop (Wampanoag tribal member) from Menemsha for striped bass, bluefish, bonito, tuna, sharks.

 2026 Restaurant Status